lukemenard/AgEagle_Eng-Test/README.md

 # Eng-Test

-We would like you to build an application that can meet the following functionality:
+Thank you for participating in the ageagle engineering test.
+We would like you to build an application that has the following features:

-* Displays a map of the world, which a user can move and zoom
-* When a user clicks on a given location, the webapp should display the current weather data for that location
+API:
+* Create a REST api that returns a number of random lat and long points with weather data.
+* The consuymer of the api should be able to specifty the number of returned points
+* Weather data can be pulled via an api from [Open Weather Map](https://openweathermap.org/current)
+* Random numbers should be retreived from an outside source ie: [Random.org api](https://www.random.org/clients/http/)

+Webapp:
+* Create a webapp that consumes the api that you created and displays the data.

 Notes: